lechatpito/startup2vec/README.md

 check it out:
 ## http://www.3top.com/startup2vec

 This is a company search engine.
-It is built using a vector space of companies descriptions.
+It is built using a latent space of companies descriptions.
 Each company description is taken from [Crunchbase](http://www.crunchbase.com), and word embeddings from the Stanford [GloVe vectors](http://nlp.stanford.edu/projects/glove/) are aggregated to form company vectors.

 A pretty straightforward implementation, here are the steps:
  1. Load the company descriptions in a pandas frame